Social choice rules driven by propositional logic: Introduction

+By proceeding in this way with all triads of options, we arrive at the following revised degrees of belief:

+One can easily check that these new degrees of belief are not increased by applying the same procedure again.
+However, for a larger number of options one would be led to a repeated application of the same procedure for all triads of options, or equivalently, to a similar procedure involving longer implications such as $p_{ab} \land p_{bc} \land p_{cd} \rightarrow p_{ad}$.
+Anyway, we will see that the final degrees of belief are always consistent with transitivity.
+More specifically, transitivity is ensured if one redefines the collective preferences by considering $x$ preferred to $y$ whenever $V^*(p_{xy}) > V^*(p_{yx})$.

+Although it has to do with other constraints, the inconsistency that we have seen to arise from (\ref{eq:ex11}) can also be resolved by a similar procedure (that happens to choose neither $a$ nor $c$, but $b$!).

+In fact, in the next section we will see that this procedure can be extended to quite general logical constraints and that it enjoys several desirable properties.

+In subsequent sections we will apply it to the different notions of choiceness that have been pointed out above.

-As we will see, depending on which constraints are adopted one obtains a variety of rules for either choosing or ranking.
+As we will see, depending on which particular constraints are adopted, as well as other details, one~obtains a variety of rules for social choice.
 These rules will include some well-known ones, such as plurality, maximin, Schulze's method of paths and approval voting.
-On the other hand, we will also obtain some new rules, such as a new Condorcet rule that we call the “comprehensive prominence method” and a new method for dealing with approval-disapproval-preferential voting.
-Anyway, the used method has the virtue of revealing the precise logic behind each of these rules.
+On the other hand, we will also obtain some new rules, such as a new Condorcet rule that we call the ``comprehensive prominence method'' and a new method for dealing with approval-disapproval-preferential voting (the reader specifically interested in this particular application can skip sections 4--6).

-The above-mentioned conflict between choosing and ranking occurs mainly when the degrees of belief about preferences are incomplete, \ie when individuals need not express a comparison between every pair of options (see for instance \secpar{5.4.5}).

-The subtitle of this article is just a way of emphasizing that we will be crucially based on propositional logic and the logic of degrees of belief.
-By~no~means does it mean that other approaches and methods are ``illogical''.
-In~particular, our approach will leave out such methods as Borda, Condorcet-Kem\'eny-Young, and ranked pairs, each of which has its own rationale and good properties.